NiklasvonM/Bad-Luck-Protection/README.md

-# Bad-Luck-Protection
+# Bad Luck Protection

-Code for the Medium article "Designing Fair and Fun Randomness in Video Games via Bad Luck Protection"
+This repository contains the code to the accompanying Medium article "Designing Fair and Fun Randomness in Video Games via Bad Luck Protection".